hkust-nlp/felm/README.md

 # FELM
 ![](image/title.png)
-🎉 🎉 🎉Our paper is accepted by NeurIPS Datasets and Benchmarks track 2023 and will be on arxiv soon!!
+**🎉 🎉 🎉Our paper is accepted by NeurIPS Datasets and Benchmarks track 2023 and will be on Arxiv soon!!**

  FELM is a benchmark for factuality evaluation of large language models.